Advanced Psychology MPsyc, BSc (Full time) 2019 start

 The UK government has confirmed that non-UK EU students starting in the 2019/20 academic year will have home fee status and be eligible for UK government student loans.
 The UK government has not confirmed the situation for future years, so keep checking our website for updates.

 If you take a study abroad or work placement year, youll pay a reduced tuition fee during this period.
 For more information, see Study abroad and work placement tuition fees and loans.

 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There is help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more in our Undergraduate funding overview.

-If you want to undertake further study after your degree, there are a wide range of options available including clinical, counselling, occupational, educational, health, forensic and sport psychology.
 The entry routes for these branches of psychology vary but include a range of further training and practical experience.
 Find out more about careers, education and training on the British Psychological Society website.